Documentation

 ]);

-// Specify a different model
+// Specify a different active launch model

 const response2 = await legion.chat(